score-spec/score-compose/examples/01-hello/README.md

         hostname: hello-world
         image: busybox
 ```

+See how the Score workload has been converted into a Compose service.
+With the container, command, image, and annotations.

 This `compose.yaml` can then be run directly, and you can watch the output of the logs.